 Why does FGM happen?

 Men and boys often grow up expecting that they will marry someone who has undergone the procedure and girls may want to be cut due to peer pressure, fear of social exclusion, and where it is a precondition for marriage.
-Individual attitudes against female genital mutilation often remain hidden due to the private nature of the issue and lack of open public discussion in communities.

 Types of FGM